Nancy Astor, Viscountess Astor: England

-The Astors also owned a grand London house, No. 4 St. James's Square, now the premises of the Naval & Military Club.
+The Astors also bought a substantial London house, No. 4 St. James's Square, now the premises of the Naval & Military Club.
 A blue plaque unveiled in 1987 commemorates Astor at St. James's Square.
 Through her many social connections, Lady Astor became involved in a political circle called Milner's Kindergarten.
 Considered liberal in their age, the group advocated unity and equality among English-speaking people and a continuance or expansion of the British Empire.

 Religious views

 With Milner's Kindergarten, Astor began her association with Philip Kerr.
 The friendship became important in her religious life; they met shortly after Kerr had suffered a spiritual crisis regarding his once devout Catholicism.
 They were attracted to Christian Science, to which they both eventually converted.
 After converting, she began to proselytise for that faith and played a role in Kerr's conversion to it.
 She also tried to convert Hilaire Belloc's daughters to Christian Science, which led to a rift between them.

-Despite having Catholic friends such as Belloc for a time, Astor had religious views that included a strong vein of anti-Catholicism.
-Christopher Sykes argues that Kerr, an ex-Catholic, influenced this, but others argue that Astor's Protestant Virginia origins are a sufficient explanation for her Anti-Catholic views.
-(Anti-Catholicism was also tied to historic national rivalries.)
+Despite having Catholic friends including Belloc, Astor had religious views that included a strong vein of anti-Catholicism.
 She attempted to discourage the hiring of Jews or Catholics to senior positions at The Observer, a newspaper owned by her husband.
-In 1927, she reportedly told James Louis Garvin that if he hired a Catholic, "bishops would be there within a week."

 First campaign for Parliament

-Several elements of Viscountess Astor's life influenced her first campaign, but she became a candidate after her husband succeeded to the peerage and House of Lords.
+Several elements of Viscountess Astor's life influenced her first campaign, but she became a candidate after her husband succeeded to the peerage and House of Lords in 1919.
 He had enjoyed a promising political career for several years before World War I in the House of Commons; after his father's death, he succeeded to his father's peerage as the 2nd Viscount Astor.
 He automatically became a member of the House of Lords and consequently had to forfeit his seat of Plymouth Sutton in the House of Commons.
 With this change, Lady Astor decided to contest the by-election for the vacant Parliamentary seat.

 Astor had not been connected with the women's suffrage movement in the British Isles.
-The first woman elected to the British Parliament, Constance Markievicz, said Lady Astor was "of the upper classes, out of touch".
-Countess Markiewicz had been in Holloway prison for Sinn Féin activities during her election, and other suffragettes had been imprisoned for arson.
-However, as Astor was met as she arrived at Paddington station on the day after her election by a crowd of suffragettes, including unnamed women who had been imprisoned and on hunger strike, one said, "This is the beginning of our era.
+However, she was met as she arrived at Paddington station on the day after her election by a crowd of suffragettes, including unnamed women who had been imprisoned and on hunger strike.
+One said, "This is the beginning of our era.
 I am glad to have suffered for this."